Pediatric Radiology Fellowship

 We offer a one-year Pediatric Imaging Fellowship.
 Our daily routine is typical for private practice pediatrics or smaller academic departments, in which staff read the breadth of studies that are performed in our department or elsewhere in our system.
 Upon completion of the fellowship, the graduate will have the foundation to build an academic career in pediatric radiology or enter a private practice in the role of a well- trained subspecialist.

-The division of Pediatric Radiology comprises 4 fellowship trained staff radiologists.
+The division of Pediatric Radiology is comprised of fellowship trained staff radiologists.
 In addition, there are radiologists in other divisions with pediatric expertise that collaborate with our section.

 Our goal as a program is to provide extraordinary clinical care to our patients and community, as well as expertise to our referring clinicians and colleagues.
 University of Minnesota Masonic Children’s Hospital is a quaternary care hospital that has a high percentage of complex patients, including bone marrow and solid organ transplants, cardiac disorders, and oncology.
 In addition, there is a large, level 4 NICU that provides services for much of the surrounding area.

 The hospital, including the clinicians and patients, provides an excellent environment for teaching pediatric radiology.
 Our goal as a section is to aid the fellow in building upon their knowledge base and refine their skills.
 The fellowship also provides teaching and research opportunities adjusted to an individual’s special interests and talents.